tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 ### Adaptive patching

-To more efficiently compress the information we handle, we choose a strategy of adaptive patching by setting an upper bound $D_\mathrm{max}$ to the bond dimension $D$.
+To compress the information we handle more efficiently, we choose a strategy of adaptive patching by setting an upper bound $D_\mathrm{max}$ to the bond dimension $D$.
 For illustration, picture a function $f(x, y)$ on a square domain $[0, 1]^2$.
 We generate via TCI an MPS approximating $f$ on a $R \times R$ mesh with a certain measure of precision, discarding rows/columns of its tensors such that the result is equal to $f$ to within a given tolerance.
 Now, if the MPS's bond dimension exceeds $D_\mathrm{max}$, we divide the domain into 4 smaller squares (or "patches") and construct an MPS on each with $R' \times R'$ where $R' = R - 1$, reusing the exact same interpolation points as the original domain.